rsokl/Learning_Python/Python/Module6_Testing/Pytest.md

 ```

 This test is checking the property `len(range(n)) == n`, where `n` is any non-negative integer.
-Thus the parameter to be varied here is the "size" of the range-object being created.
+Thus, the parameter to be varied here is the "size" of the range-object being created.
 Let's treat it as such by using pytest to write a parameterized test:

 ```python